Skip to main content

 System Configuration

-3. Auth validation - Block capture without auth
+3. Auth validation - block any capture that doesn't have a code

 Technical Controls